 HENRI BAPTISTE LEBASQUE

-Along with Henri Matisse, Lebasque was one of the founders of the Salon d'Automne.
-In 1912, the Salon d’Automne hosted the debut exhibition of the Fauvists’ whose painterly qualities and use of bright colours profoundly inspired Lebasque.
+In 1903, Lebasque and Henri Matisse and other likeminded artists founded the Salon d'Automne.
+In 1912, the Salon d’Automne hosted the debut exhibition of "Les Fauves" (the wild beasts).
+The Fauvists’ painterly qualities and use of bright colours profoundly inspired Lebasque who adopted this style.
 Though the flatness of form and colour took on a subtler effect in Lebasque's work than in the works of other Fauvist artists, he was championed by critics for the intimacy of his themes and the joy in his forms and palette.